gscigala/ble-demonstrator/README.md

 Client installation
 -------------------

+NOTE : The current C BlueZ program is just the BlueZ gatt example !!

 ### Compile BlueZ C program

 To compile BlueZ C program, go in the `client/bluez` directory and execute: